ENDRA Life Sciences Inc. (NDRA) Is Now En Route to Higher Prices

 Get the hottest stocks to trade every day before the market opens 100% free.
 Click here now.

-The stock witnessed a -6.80% loss in the last 1 month and extending the period to 3 months gives it a 204.58%, and is -12.41% down over the last 5 days.
-If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 9.36% over the week and 13.33% over the month.
+The stock witnessed a 11.38% loss in the last 1 month and extending the period to 3 months gives it a 267.79%, and is 18.61% up over the last 5 days.
+If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 9.80% over the week and 12.84% over the month.

-Analyst recommendations provided by FactSet shows that the consensus forecast for ENDRA Life Sciences Inc. (NDRA) is a “Buy”.
-1 analysts offering their recommendations for the stock have an average rating of 2.00, where 0 rate it as a Hold and 0 think it is a “Overweight”.
-1 of the analysts rate the stock as a “Buy”.
-0 analysts have rated the stock as a Sell or Underperform.

-ENDRA Life Sciences Inc. is expected to release its quarterly report on 05/18/2021 and quarterly earnings per share for the current quarter are estimated at -$0.09 with sales reaching $50k over the same period.The EPS is expected to shrink by -7.50% this year.
+ENDRA Life Sciences Inc. quarterly earnings per share for the current quarter are estimated at -$0.09 with sales reaching $50k over the same period.The EPS is expected to grow by 73.00% this year.

 ENDRA Life Sciences Inc. (NDRA) Top Institutional Holders